There’s something about crisp, fall nights on the East End that leave people craving a little comfort food.

-Whether you’re looking for unique tchotchkes to decorate the mantel or are on the hunt for vintage clothing, you’re in luck: Here are a few scheduled yard and tag sales from Friday, July 22 to Sunday, July 24.
+Whether you’re looking for unique tchotchkes to decorate the mantel or are on the hunt for vintage clothing, you’re in luck: Here are a few scheduled yard and tag sales from Friday, October 21 to Sunday, October 23.

-Find a sale nearby as listed in the classifieds section of the July 21 edition of the Shelter Island Reporter and The Suffolk Times. (more…)
+Find a sale nearby as listed in the classifieds section of the October 20 edition of the Shelter Island Reporter and The Suffolk Times. (more…)